AlonGersh/MyCookbook/README.md

-# MyCookbook - bring order to the chaos of collecting online recipes
+# MyCookbook - Bring order to collecting online recipes

 ## Why do you need MyCookbook?